imjoy-team/ImJoy/docs/i2k_tutorial.md

 </style>
 ```

 ### Support TIFF format

-TIFF is a more common image format for bioimage, so let's support reading tiff file.
+TIFF is one of the most common file formats for bioimages, so let's support reading tiff file.

 We will use an existing ImJoy plugin called "Tif File Importer", the source code is [here](https://github.com/imjoy-team/imjoy-plugins/blob/master/repository/tifFileImporter.imjoy.html).

 We can now add it as part of the `dependencies` under `<config>`:

 ```json
 {
     ...